Last Updated: february 2026

 Eco-Friendly Practices

-- Use FSC-certified timber or reclaimed wood.
+- Look for FSC-certified timber or consider reclaimed wood where appropriate.

 Advanced DIY Scenarios